Vansitha/project-Initializer/README.md

 # Automated Project Initalizer

-Automated the mundane task of creating a directory for a new project, initializing git, creating a repo on GitHub and connecting both to save time 😎
+Automated the mundane task of creating a directory for a new project, initializing git, creating a repo on GitHub and connecting both with an intiali commit.
+Hopefully to save time and get going with the project! 😁

 ## Program Usage